RenderKit/embree/README.txt

 engineers that want to improve the performance of their application by leveraging the optimized ray tracing kernels of Embree.
-The kernels are optimized for photo-realistic rendering on the latest Intel® processors with support for SSE, AVX, AVX2, and 16-wide Xeon Phi vector instructions.
+The kernels are optimized for photo-realistic rendering on the latest Intel® processors with support for SSE, AVX, AVX2, and the 16-wide Xeon Phi vector instructions.
 Embree supports runtime code selection to choose the traversal and build algorithms that best matches the instruction set of your CPU.
 Embree is released as Open Source under the Apache